lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 ---
-## Why the basics are important to know?
+## Why the basics are important to know

 ```yaml
 type: "FullSlide"